UHM-Byte-Me/bowfolios/README.md

 Members: Arslan Rakhmankulov, Gum San Aung

-This project is a mobile implenmentation of [BowFolios](https://bowfolios.github.io/) powered by Flutter.
+This project is a mobile implenmentation of [BowFolios](https://bowfolios.github.io/).

+Built with Flutter and powered by Firebase

 ## Getting Started